American decline: Competition with China

-Comparison with earlier states
+Comparisons with earlier states

+Since the mid-20th century, imperial decline and fall is the most popular theme in imperiology and the only widely accepted case of historical inevitability.
+Robert Conquest explains the phenomenon psychologically: "This is usually a set of false parallels designed to show that America is inevitably heading for a fall."

 Samuel P. Huntington noticed that predictions of American decline have been part of American politics since the late 1950s.
-According to Daniel Bell, "many of America's leading commentators have had a powerful impulse consistently to see the United States as a weak, 'bred out' basket case that will fall to stronger rivals as inevitably as Rome fell to the barbarians, or France to Henry V at Agincourt."
-Huntington critiqued declinism as misguided, but praised it on some counts, "declinism has predicted the imminent shrinkage of American power.
-In all its phases that prediction has become central to preventing that shrinkage".
+According to Daniel Bell, "many of America's leading commentators have had a powerful impulse consistently to see the United States as a weak, 'bred out' basket case that will fall to stronger rivals as inevitably as Rome fell to the barbarians or France to Henry V at Agincourt."
+Huntington critiqued declinism as misguided but praised it on some counts: "Declinism has predicted the imminent shrinkage of American power.
+In all its phases, that prediction has become central to preventing that shrinkage."

-Michael Hudson points to debt forgiveness being necessary when individuals' debts to the state are too large.
-Whereas earlier empires (Assyrian) survived through periodic debt forgiveness, this practice ended with the Roman empire, resulting in impoverishment and dispossession of farmers, creating a growing lumpenproletariat.
-The same process contributed to the collapse of the British empire and continues today, with periodic financial crises (1930s, 2008) which are only relieved by government bailouts and/or war.
-Hudson adds that every time history repeats itself, the price goes up, i.e., the U.S. is being destroyed by bank debt with no forgiveness mechanism, making collapse inevitable.

 Political scientist Paul K. Macdonald writes that great powers can be in relative or absolute decline and discussed the ways they often respond.
 The most common is retrenchment (reducing some but not all commitments of the state).

 Roman Empire

-Certain commentators, historians and politicians believe U.S. is heir to the Roman Empire.
+Certain commentators, historians, and politicians believe the U.S. is heir to the Roman Empire.
 According to Kristofer Allerfeldt, there are divergent views regarding Rome vs U.S. comparison.
 He believes that the "use of the Roman metaphor provides a scholarly patina to the expression of visceral hopes and fears."